News

 The New York City public school district spent about $97 million on restorative justice employees in the past decade, according to a July report from the conservative Manhattan Institute think tank.

 Bob Capano in New York City on Oct.
 7, 2025.
-Capano said many parents are unaware of restorative justice policies, which he says may be downplayed to keep suspension rates low and graduation rates high.
+Capano said many parents are unaware of restorative justice policies, which he said may be downplayed to keep suspension rates low and graduation rates high.
 (Adhiraj Chakrabarti/The Epoch Times)

 Bob Capano in New York City on Oct.
 7, 2025.
-Capano said many parents are unaware of restorative justice policies, which he says may be downplayed to keep suspension rates low and graduation rates high.
+Capano said many parents are unaware of restorative justice policies, which he said may be downplayed to keep suspension rates low and graduation rates high.
 (Adhiraj Chakrabarti/The Epoch Times)

-Capano told the Epoch Times that there was no public discussion earlier this year when a large school fight spilled off a Newburgh campus, with gunshots fired, nor when a teacher was attacked at a Newburgh school.
+Capano told The Epoch Times that there was no public discussion earlier this year when a large school fight spilled off a Newburgh campus, with gunshots fired, nor when a teacher was attacked at a Newburgh school.

 “Any information [on how the disruptive students were dealt with] is kept behind closed doors,” he said.
 “Anyone with common sense would see something is wrong.”